'Hurrah Chiloe': an introduction to the Port Desire Notebook

 By the 28th they were at Quinchao 'splendid day & clear weather' and the next day Darwin noted 'many periaguas' which was a kind of boat, and 'hundreds & thousands' of petrels.
 See Birds, p.
 137 and Journal of researches, p.
 354. He was forming the impression that the east side of the Island was covered in enormous quantities of gravel, and on p.
 68 there is an intriguing diagram of this gravel resting in steps in the landscape.
 On p.
 70 he recorded that 'The Nautilus is thrown up periodically in great numbers' along the coast, but gave no explanation.
 He mentioned that some of the Indians 'hold converse with the devil in a cave', a crime which would formerly have sent them to the Inquisition in Lima.

-Darwin and his party arrived at Castro, then the capital, on 30 November and were impressed by the 'highly picturesque' wooden Jesuit church, p.
+Darwin and his party arrived at Castro, then the capital, on 30 November and were impressed by the 'highly picturesque' wooden church (which he mistook as being Jesuit), p.
 74. Darwin 'rode about in the neighbourhood to see geology' and saw how the conglomerate rested on mica slate.
 He also heard of granite occurring in the centre of the Island.
 Pages 77-78 are excised but are now in DAR35.297A.
 Page 77 gives details, apparently from Douglas, of some recent earthquakes, while the reverse, p.
 78, is a whole-page diagram of the various levels in the cliffs at Castro.

 On p.
 79 Darwin referred to a severe earthquake that had occurred on Chiloé.
 The next day (1 December) the party left Castro 'early' in heavy rain for the nearby island of Lemuy, and Darwin made a note to remind himself to write a description of the 'coralles' – underwater hedges, exposed at low tide and used as natural fish traps.
 He found lignite, that is fossil wood used as low grade coal, p.
 82, and a huge block of granite which he supposed came from the Cordilleras.
 He commented on the three different calls of the Chucao (see Beagle diary, p.
 271).
 The next day Darwin found poorly preserved shells, including a Cythereae (clam), in the cliff but had expected to find more, so speculated that the absence was due to chemicals destroying the shells.